codogogo/topfish/README.md

 ## How to use it

+Clone the project, then cd into the SemScale directory.
 The script scaler.py needs just the following inputs:

  datadir -> A path to the directory containing the input text
                         files for scaling (one score will be assigned per